 Know what you like and don’t

-We dove into this a bit already, but know what you like and don’t like when you look at images of yourself.
+It's key to know what you like and what you don’t like when you look at images of yourself.
 There are some tips and tricks I’ll go over below that you can practice before the session.
 But if there’s anything in particular that you want to highlight or minimize, we’ll discuss this before we starting the session.
 And make sure to show your previous headshots so you can easily communicate your expectations, likes, and dislikes.

 Rule number one here is to feel good in what you’re wearing.
 If you have chosen an outfit, look at yourself in the mirror while wearing it and if you think, “Damn, I look good,” you’re on the right track.